 Camping is permitted only in designated sites.
-The Allegheny National Forest has numerous primitive campsites on river right between Irwin Run and Millstone Creek.
+The Allegheny National Forest has numerous primitive campsites (no fee) on river right between Irwin Run and Millstone Creek.
 Clear Creek State Park offers developed campsites on river left, a few of which are held aside for canoe campers only.
 Cook Forest State Park offers a primitive camping area on river right just downstream of the Gravel Lick Launch.
 Permits must be obtained for camping on state park lands and a fee is assessed.
-Alcohol is not permitted on state park lands.
-For state park campsite reservations please call 814-744-8407.
+For state park campsite reservations please call (814) 744-8407.
+Alcohol is not permitted on state park managed lands.
 Camping is not permitted on State Game Lands.
-Rangers patrol areas not open to camping, so be aware of your location.